GOP worries Trump’s divisive June imperils Senate control

 WASHINGTON (AP) — President Donald Trump’s June began with his Bible-clutching photo op outside a church after authorities used chemicals and batons to scatter peaceful demonstrators.
 It never got less jarring or divisive.

-By the time it ended, he was downplaying a coronavirus pandemic upsurgethat was forcing Western and Southern states to throttle back their partial reopening of businesses.
+By month’s end, he was downplaying a coronavirus pandemic upsurgethat was forcing Western and Southern states to throttle back their partial reopening of businesses.
 And Republican strategists already straining to retain Senate control in November’s elections were conceding that Trump’s performance could make it harder to defend their majority.

 One said key Republicans were telling Trump they’re worried about his campaign and he should heed polls showing him in trouble.
 Another pointed to surveys showing diminished public optimism and many voters’ views that Trump is poorly managing the surging virus and languishing economy.
 Still another said Republicans worry the GOP brand of cutting taxes could be overshadowed by Trump’s drive to defend Confederate monuments.

-All spoke on the condition of anonymity to speak candidly about the party’s internal thinking, including the GOP’s view that the Senate majority remains viable.
-Yet their willingness to discuss the problem, plus carefully worded assessments by Republican senators, highlight GOP worries about the impact of Trump using June to relentlessly cater to his deeply conservative base without broadening his appeal by taking a more moderate tone.
+All spoke on condition of anonymity to describe internal GOP thinking, and each said Republican prospects for holding the Senate remain viable.
+Yet their willingness to discuss the problem, plus carefully worded assessments by Republican senators and others in the party, highlight GOP worries about a June that saw Trump feed inflammatory rhetoric to his deeply conservative base, risking support from more moderate voters.

 “In all elections, the political environment shapes how things come out, and sometimes you can’t control that,” No. 2 Senate Republican leader John Thune of South Dakota said last week.
 He said GOP candidates “need to do what they need to do to win.
 And in some states, he will be a benefit in some parts of the country.
 In other parts of the country, less so.”

-“It’s been a little bit of a rough patch, but there’s a lot of good stuff to be talking about,” said Sen. Kevin Cramer, R-N.D., citing strong June rehiring numbers and a revamped North American trade deal.
-Cramer said candidates should focus on their own issues “and to the degree that includes their work with the president, fine.
-To the degree that it’s independent, that’s fine, too.”
+“It is the reason the president is sitting behind in the polls right now, because he can’t stay on a message that is a unified message and one that is a positive one for the country,” Rick Santorum, a former GOP Pennsylvania senator who challenged Trump for the party’s 2016 presidential nomination, said Tuesday on CNN’s “New Day.”

 Republicans control the Senate 53-47.
-Democrats must gain three seats to win the majority if they win the White House because of the vice president’s tie-breaking vote, four if they don’t.
+Democrats must gain three seats to gain the majority if they win the White House because of the vice president’s tie-breaking vote, four if they don’t.

-Even measured against the warp-speed news cycle that’s become routine under Trump, June was remarkable.
+Even measured against the warp-speed news cycle now routine under Trump, June was remarkable.

 He repeatedly used cataclysmic language to denigrate nationwide protests for social justice, mostly peaceful gatherings that he cast as mobs unleashing violence.
 He called for the U.S. military to “dominate” the streets of American cities, drawing rebukes from military leaders and his own current and former top Defense Department officials.

-He held his first campaign rally in the coronavirus era in Tulsa, Oklahoma, where many in the small crowd wore no masks.
+He held his first campaign rally in the coronavirus era in Tulsa, Oklahoma, where many in a modest crowd that Trump aides said would be far larger wore no masks.
 Critics called him racially insensitive for choosing a city that saw one of the 20th century’s worst spasms of racial violence and originally scheduling it on June 19, date of the Juneteenth holiday celebrating the end of slavery in the United States.

 John Bolton, his former national security adviser, released a book claiming Trump asked China’s president to buy more farm products to bolster his reelection.
 Trump also used the month to refuse to erase Confederate commanders’ names from U.S. military bases, retweet an image of a Florida supporter shouting, “White power!” and question reports that Russia had placed bounties on U.S. troops in Afghanistan.